The display name in "most complete" form. It is the unique representation of the item name most appropriate for end users.

 PKEY values are defined in Propkey.h.

-If the item is a file, this property includes the extension in all cases and is localized if a localized name is available.
+If the item is a file, this property includes the display name as shown in File Explorer.
 There are acceptable cases when System.FileName is given but the value of this property is completely different.
 E-mail messages are a good example.
 If the item is an e-mail message, the item name is normally the subject.
 In that case, the value must be the concatenation of System.ItemNamePrefix and System.ItemName.
 Since the value of System.ItemNamePrefix excludes any trailing spaces, the concatenation must include a space when generating System.ItemNameDisplay.
 Note that this property is not guaranteed to be unique, but is designed to promote the most likely candidate that can be unique and also makes sense to end users.

 For example, for documents, the System.Title could be used as the System.ItemNameDisplay, but in practice the title of the documents may not be useful or unique enough to function as the sole System.ItemNameDisplay.
 Instead, providing System.FileName as the value of System.ItemNameDisplay is a better choice.
 In Windows Mail, e-mail is stored in the file system as .eml files.
 The System.FileName values for those files are not human-friendly as they are GUIDs.
 In this example, promoting System.Subject as System.ItemNameDisplay makes more sense.